What does leadership mean to you? Would you like to develop your leadership skills? Could you become a ‘York Leader’?

 "A unique opportunity to learn from a talented and driven cohort of peers, development experts and industry professionals.
 The programme's reflective emphasis allows you to develop personally and professionally through detailed personalised feedback - an opportunity I could not recommend more!"

-The programme will be delivered by expert staff from the University’s People and Organisational Development team.
+The programme will be delivered by expert staff from the University’s Student Development and Leadership team.

-We are returning in 2022 to in-person delivery of York Leaders, with a hybrid programme comprising two in-person evening workshops and a final in-person presentation and celebration day, alongside an online suite of complementary material to support your learning.
+The York Leaders programme comprises two in-person evening workshops and a final in-person presentation and celebration day, alongside an online suite of complementary material to support your learning.

 Participants will be given a group project to work on, tackling a real-world issue which will allow you to further explore and demonstrate your strengths and leadership skills.

 Participants will be given 10 days between the workshops and the final presentation day to work with their team members on their project.
-Within this time, a series of online webinars will be available alongside your independent group work.
+Within this time, each group will be assigned an expert mentor who will support your leadership development during the course of the project.

-Please note times are approximate - exact on the day timings will be provided to participants on confirmation of a place.
+Times are approximate - exact on-the-day timings will be provided to participants on confirmation of a place.

 If you have any accessibility requirements or queries around the activities outlined, please let us know by emailing email@example.com and we will be happy to talk through this with you.